nbfigueroa/SPCM-CRP/README.md

 ### Comparisons

-- In ```demo_comparisons.m`` I provide extensive comparisons between the SPCM similarity function and the 4 other standard Covariance Matrix Similarity functions used in literature for datasets of increasing dimensionality and samples [1], for example a 6D Covariance matrix dataset with 30 samples are well discriminated with SPCM and B-SPCM:
+- In ```demo_spcm_compare.m`` I provide extensive comparisons between the SPCM similarity function and the 4 other standard Covariance Matrix Similarity functions used in literature for datasets of increasing dimensionality and samples [1], for example a 6D Covariance matrix dataset with 30 samples are well discriminated with SPCM and B-SPCM:

   <p align="center">
   <img src="https://github.com/nbfigueroa/SPCM-CRP/blob/master/img/SPCM_30.png" width="300"><img src="https://github.com/nbfigueroa/SPCM-CRP/blob/master/img/BSPCM_30.png" width="300">